wtcross/simple-naming-scheme/README.md

 Having a naming scheme for all resources for a project is a must.
 This document outlines a simple scheme that seems to work well.
 Let's converge on something awesome.

+## Goals
+Constructed names should be:

+- DNS-compatible
+- easy to read
+- expressive
+- sortable

+To make things really simple, just use a hyphen as a separator.
+This will be better explained.

+## Tradeoffs

+- DNS-compatibility limits the valid character set
+- using hyphens as separators
+  - makes this a potentially ambiguous grammar that can't be parsed reliably
+  - makes the names super easy to read! (spinal-case)

 Global uniqueness of a name may or may not be important in some cases.
 Sometimes it's a requirement when using domain names and sometimes it's for convenience.
 For example, if there are multiple projects with multiple repos in one GitHub account.

+## Naming

 The bits of information (parts) that can be used to name something are:
 - company name (ex: acme)